pelithne/actions/README.md

 }
 ````

 For instance, copy this and paste it into a text editor.
+Do not share it with anyone, since this can be used to log into your Azure account.
+In other words: if you share it, prepare to have someone using your azure account to mine bitcoins :-)

 ## Fork Github repository